To be self employed or a freelancer – what’s the difference?

 You can be a sole trader or a limited company, whether you see yourself as self-employed or a freelancer, and your choice should be based on how much profit you make and which one will let you pay less tax.
 As a rough guide, if your net profit before tax is more than 40k in the UK, you are better off trading through a limited company.
 Any accountant will be happy to do more detailed sums for you.

-Once you’ve got that pesky tax issue out of the way, you can think properly about whether you want to think of yourself as a freelancer or that you are running a business.
+Once you’ve got that pesky tax issue out of the way, you can think properly about whether you want to think of yourself as a freelancer or if you are running what I call a grown up business.

-When you’re ready to quit thinking of yourself as a freelancer and adopt the growth mindset of being self-employed or running your own business, you’ll want to start working out how you can quit trading time for money and break the relationship between how you spend your time and how you make your money.
+When you’re ready to quit thinking of yourself as a freelancer and adopt the growth mindset of being self-employed or running your own business, you’ll want to start working out how you can quit trading time for money.

 Get my best content exclusively by email